HanaAhmedMahmoud/Code-Blue/README.md

 Hana -> I created the basic folder structure and movement for player ready for future sessions.
 Please feel free to add folders for prototypes, add any music and art created too!

 Angelique -> Imported the .mp3 music files from Discord, just as a test.
 (It worked!)

+### 20/04/2025

+Angelique -> Created a state machine for the player.
+Currently we have Move and Idle states.